GSA/fpki-guides/pages/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

-AWhen you delve deeply into Certification Authority relationships in the FPKI, it's clear that they are complex!
+When you delve deeply into Certification Authority relationships in the FPKI, it's clear that they are complex!

 You might need to understand their relationships more fully, analyze certificates, or download them.
 How can you see these relationships?
 Where do you get these certificates?
 Which ones you need?